ibm-cloud-docs/rise-with-sap-on-powervs/overview/get-started.md

 ## RISE with SAP
 {: #get-started-rise-with-sap}

-The RISE with SAP offering is a SAP® managed cloud service that helps organizations using on-premise ERP software, that includes including SAP ERP, SAP ECC, and SAP S/4HANA, to migrate to the SAP Cloud, securely and smoothly.
+The RISE with SAP offering is a SAP® managed cloud service that helps organizations using on-premise ERP software, that includes SAP ERP, SAP ECC, and SAP S/4HANA, to migrate to the SAP Cloud, securely and smoothly.
 RISE with SAP is tailored to help larger enterprises migrate their existing ERP data, processes, and capabilities to SAP S/4HANA Cloud Private Edition.

-RISE with SAP is a fully accredited cloud infrastructure with managed services that include technical system operations, software support, and security services based on best-practice cloud architecture, and includes management of the operating system, SAP HANA database, and SAP S/4HANA Cloud Private Edition application.
+RISE with SAP is a fully accredited cloud infrastructure managed service that includes technical system operations, software support, and security services based on best-practice cloud architecture, and includes management of the operating system, SAP HANA database, and SAP S/4HANA Cloud Private Edition application.

 RISE with SAP: